ythecombinator/safadometro/README.md

 to be *simple* which when implemented in [40+ languages](STATUS.md), tells us a lot!
 E.g.

-- It shows us a different *programming logig* from the imperative one we are probably used to think, such as declarative.
+- It shows us a different *programming logic* from the imperative one we are probably used to think, such as declarative.

 - It allows us to think in different paradigms from the ones we are probably used